How To Prevent Alzheimer's Disease: Tips And Techniques

 Physical activity can help improve cardiovascular health as well as overall physical health.
 Research suggests that physical activity that increases blood and oxygen flow seems particularly beneficial for the prevention of Alzheimer's because it may help maintain brain cells.
 Of course, physical exercise also prevents other health conditions, which can then further reduce the risk of Alzheimer's.
 Staying active also seems to help maintain cognitive functioning in older adults.

-#2 - Eat a nourishing diet
+Tip No. 2: Eat a nourishing diet for good health

 Given that research has shown a link between high cholesterol, high blood pressure and Alzheimer's disease, it is also important to eat a nourishing diet.
 By controlling blood sugars, you can guard against heart disease and improve vascular health, which is linked to brain health.